-If you have searched the term ranches for sale in Montana, you like millions of others may view Montana as the last best place.
+If you have searched the term ranches for sale in Montana, you, like millions of others, may view Montana as the last best place.
 If you are fortunate to have the financial resources to look at ranches for sale in Montana and purchase one, you are blessed.
-A big chunk of our business at Venture West Ranches is finding the choice ranches for sale in Montana for clients that have entrusted us to find the right property.
-Montana is a very large state and just throwing out the term ranches for sale in Montana encompasses all kinds of types of properties, topography, wildlife, rainfall and numerous other factors.
-This article is going to try and help those that think Montana looks all the same to understand the many types of land we possess here in Montana.
+A big chunk of our business at Venture West Ranches is finding the finest ranches for sale in Montana, for clients that have entrusted us to find the right property.
+Montana is a very large state and just throwing out the term ranches in Montana encompasses all kinds of types of properties, topography, wildlife, rainfall and numerous other factors.
+This article is going to try and help those that think Montana looks like every other state, to understand the many types of land we possess here in Montana.

-First type of ranch for sale in Montana to discuss is the cattle ranch.
+The first type of ranch for sale in Montana to discuss is cattle ranches.
 This is a working cattle ranch and realistically can be located anywhere in the state.
-The cattle ranch is for raising cows and calves, calves, bull operation or any type of mix.
+Cattle ranches are for raising cows and calves, calves, bull operation or any type of mix.
 The end result is the sale of the animal.
-Whether it is for meat production, adding to a herd or gene pool or straight out reproduction by adding a bull, it is there to raise cattle.
-Anything else is a by product.
+Whether it is for meat production, adding to a herd or gene pool, or straight out reproduction by adding a bull, it is there to raise cattle.
+Anything else is a by-product.
 Characteristics of a ranch for sale in Montana can vary.
 It can be lush and may require as few as 20 acres per head to feed or it could be sparse and require 100 acres per head.
-The ranch could have rivers, stock tanks or ponds, creeks or could be watered from wells.
-Ranches for sale in Montana could also be a year round operation or due to the weather be a situation where calves are fed for several months, sold and the ranch starts all over next year.
-Snow forces that issue or finding another place for winter range.
+The ranch could have rivers, stock tanks or ponds, creeks or could be water from wells.
+Cattle ranches for sale in Montana could also be a year-round operation or, draw to the weather, be a situation where calves are fed for several months, sold, and the ranch starts all over next year.
+Snow forces that issue of finding another place for winter range.
 Surprisingly, some of Montana is able to graze year round and snow is a limited factor.

-The other type of potential crop land is dryland crop.
-Many ranches for sale in Montana with out a ready source of water and water rights, will use a dryland crop system.
+The other type of potential cropland is dryland crop.
+Many ranches for sale in Montana without a ready source of water and water rights, will use a dryland crop system.
 Dryland is planting the seed and trusting that Mother Nature will take care of the watering.
 It is not quite as scary as it sounds.
 Much of America’s crops are planted this way.
-The seasonal rains are predictable enough that you can count on a most years being able to raise a crop.
+The seasonal rains are predictable enough that you can count on most years being able to raise a crop.
 You will have a drought that will not allow you to raise a crop every once in a while.
-However, you will pay much less for dryland crop land than irrigated land.
+However, you will pay much less for dryland cropland than irrigated land.

 Ranch with Water

 Another type of ranch for sale in Montana that has become popular is the hunting property.
-Ranches for sale in Montana can have many types of hunting and values can range based on the number of species and what specie.
+Ranches for sale in Montana can have many types of hunting and values can range based on the number of species and what species.
 Elk are the most coveted but Montana holds a multitude of great hunting opportunities.
 Bear, Mule Deer, Antelope, Whitetail, Mountain Lion, Pheasant, Grouse, Waterfowl all are abundant.
 Private land gives you the opportunity to enhance the numbers through active management.
 This makes these ranches for sale in Montana quite attractive to big city buyers trying to get some quiet and solitude.
 These types of properties might have a very small cabin to stay in and might not have water or septic.
 A true roughing it experience where you are there during the hunting season.
 Values can be on the lower end of the spectrum unless it has water.
 This land might have beautiful views but a great deal of the time will not have water.
 What is funny about this type of land can be how the Montana farmers and ranchers view a number of these species as nuisances.
-Take the Whitetail, for instance, they are viewed as pests here in Montana, while they are very coveted and there is a great deal of money to be earned from hunting Whitetail in other states.
+Take Whitetail Deer, for instance, they are viewed as pests here in Montana, while they are very coveted and there is a great deal of money to be earned from hunting Whitetail in other states.
 Additional reading on Montana hunting ranches can be found in the following articles: Why Hunting Property is a Great Investment, Maximizing the Potential of any Hunting Property, 6 Types of Hunting Ranches, and our Montana Ranches Wildlife Series found in our Articles

 The recreational ranch is just that, bought for recreation.
 Hunting, fishing, hiking with great views become important.
 This land might or might not be productive from a crop or livestock angle but it is pretty and is in close proximity to giving the owner a number of recreational things to do.
 This type is the growing trend in ranches for sale in Montana.
 This type of ranch for sale in Montana also includes the showpiece property that will include a large home or lodge.
 When you get into the showpiece property, many times it will be used for business and usually involves one of the other types of ranches for sale in Montana.